lrazo/run_analysis/CodeBook.md

-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.

 The script defines the following variables: